 We consider strategic voting in sequential committees in a common value setting with incomplete information.

 Work In Progress

 - "Intertemporal Discrimination in Sequential Contracting", with Santiago Oliveros.

-- "Sequential Contributions to Multiple Joint Projects", with Santiago Oliveros.
+- "Sequential Contributions to Multiple Joint Projects", with Santiago Oliveros and Parth Parihar.

-- "The Causal Effect of Campaign Contributions on Legislators' Voting Behavior", with Gabriel Lopez Moctezuma.
+- "The Dynamics of Political Contributions", with Ted Enamorado and Gabriel Lopez Moctezuma.

 - Dan Gibbs (com. member): American Politics, Formal Theory.

 - Galileu Kim (com. member): Comparative Politics.